 In view of the limited number of participants, PhD candidates and postdocs applying will be selected.
 Each participant should therefore indicate in 1/2 A4 (maximum) the background of her/his project.
-Information about the background of your project should be sent to Cornelia van Bree-Evers before 8 December, .
-You will be informed 20 December at the latest if you are selected or not.
+Information about the background of your project should be sent to Cornelia van Bree-Evers no later than 20 November, .
+You will be informed before 8 December at the latest if you get selected or not.

 Course fee includes course material, practical work, coffee/tea during breaks, lunches and one dinner but does not cover accommodation.
 The course fee depends on the participant's affiliation: